 Use these menu options to setup the Avalanche Enabler on the mobile device.
 LXE recommends changing and then saving the changes (reboot) before connecting to the network.

-Alternatively, the Mobile Device Server on the Wavelink Avalanche Management Console can be disabled until needed (refer to the Wavelink Avalanche Mobility Center User's Guide for details).
+Alternatively, the Mobile Device Server on can be disabled until needed (refer to the Wavelink Avalanche Mobility Center User's Guide. for details).

 Menu Options